 Puna Wai Ola

-Translated as spring water of life, Punawaiola is the name of a spring in Kailua on Oahu.
-In 1971 the Hawai‘i Supreme Court held, in Robinson v.
+Punawaiola is translated as "spring water of life."
+In 1971, the Hawai‘i Supreme Court held in Robinson v.
 McBryde, that Hawai‘i's surface waters belong to the people of Hawai‘i.
 At Ka Huli Ao we believe that Hawai‘i's history, as evidenced by its legal and government record, belongs in the public trust as well.